Galija: Album trilogy and peak of popularity (1987–1994)

 The second part of the trilogy, Korak do slobode (One Step to Freedom), was released in 1989.
 The album was produced by Saša Habić.
-While Daleko je sunce featured both Predrag Milosavljević and Radoman Kanjevac as lyricists, all the lyrics for Korak do slobode were authored by Kanjevac, much to Predrag Milosavljević's dissatisfaction.
+While Daleko je sunce featured both Predrag Milosavljević and Radoman Kanjevac as lyricists, all lyrics for Korak do slobode were authored by Kanjevac, with Milosavljević making only a contribution to "Pevaju jutra" ("The Mornings Are Singing") lyrics, much to his dissatisfaction.
 The album's opening and closing theme were composed by Bratislav Zlatković and played by Zlatković (flute) and guest performer Boban Marković (trumpet).
 The song "Sloboda" ("Freedom") featured Kerber frontman Goran Šepa on vocals.
 The album hits included "Na tvojim usnama" ("On Your Lips"), "Kopaonik", "Korak do slobode" and "Kad me pogledaš" ("When You Look at Me").
 As its predecessor, Korak do slobode featured politically provocative lyrics and imagery: the reggae song "Ljubavna pesma" ("Love Song"), composed by Roskam and sung by himself and Nenad Milosavljević, featured ironic lyrics dealing with rising nationalism in Yugoslavia, the title track included the verse "Ide četa čela namrštena, među njima najboljega nema" ("The company is marching with frowns on their faces, the best one is not among them"), taken from the song "Pesma o Krcunu" ("Song about Krcun") by folk singer Slobodan Mulina, dedicated to Slobodan Penezić "Krcun", Yugoslav war hero and communist politician who died in a car accident under suspicious circumstances, and the album cover featured an image of army trucks during a military exercise.
 Korak do slobode was well received by fans and critics.
 At the end of the year, the music magazine Pop Rock proclaimed "Na tvojim usnama" the Song of the Year, and Nenad Milosavljević won the Composer of the Year Award at MESAM festival (although Zlatković had composed the album's biggest hits).
 The promotional tour included an open-air concert in Dušanova Street in Niš, in front of some 20,000 people.
 Soon after, the band was joined by new bass guitarist, Dušan Karadžić.